-Margaret Beavin was born in the kitchen garden at Knole to the head gardener and his wife, and went on, over the following 50 years, to live in many different places across the Estate.
+Margaret Beavin was born at Knole to the Head Gardener, Charlie Beavin and his wife.
+Over the following 50 years, she lived in many different places across the Estate.
 In consequence she has memories from the War up to relatively recent times: here are some of them.

 Head Gardener's daughter, Margaret lived for 50 years on Knole Estate